client9/misspell/README.md

 ### What are other misspelling correctors and what's wrong with them?

-I took a look at the following:
+Some other misspelling correctors:

 * https://github.com/vlajos/misspell_fixer
 * https://github.com/lyda/misspell-check
 * https://github.com/lucasdemarchi

-They are work but had problems that prevented me from using them at scale:
+They all work but had problems that prevented me from using them at scale:

 * slow, all of the above check one misspelling at a time (i.e. linear) using regexps
 * not MIT/Apache2 licensed (or equivalent)